daquinterop/Py_DSSATTools/README.md

 pip install DSSATTools
 ```
 ## v2.1 Updates
-I'm thinking on implementing the next changes:
+For the latest version the next changes were implemented:
 - Everything will be based in the fact that each simulation will include only one treatment.
 That involves a single option for cultivars, irrigation, fertilizer, field, etc.
-- No new fields or parameters will be allowed in the sections.
-Same way, the columns of the `TabularSubsection` will be checked for consistency with the section they belong to.
-- Every line or set of defined parameters will be a section.
-All sections will have four attributes: name, description, and parameters.
+- Every set of defined crop or management parameters will be a section.
+Each section is an attribute of the Crop or Management class.
+Sections won't be created by the user.
+The user can only modify the value of the parameters of the section, they can't create or add new parameters.
+- The weather is now managed in a single `Weather` class.
-- A `__repr__` method will be implemented for all the important classes.
+- A `__repr__` method will be implemented for the four basic classes (`Crop`, `Management`, `Weather` and `SoilProfile`), and the `Section` class.
-- **Crop changes:** cultivar will be selected when initilizing the crop instance; each crop instance will have a cultivar and ecotype parameters attribute.
+- The cultivar is selected when initializing the crop instance.
-- **Management changes:** All the management options have to be clearly defined when initializing the `Management` instance; as each management parameter rep

 ## Documentation
 [https://py-dssattools.readthedocs.io/en/latest/index.html](https://py-dssattools.readthedocs.io/en/latest/index.html)